dvreeze/try-scalameta/README.rst

 than Scalafix (so it can depend only on Scalafix, Scalameta, `metaconfig`_, and the standard Scala and Java APIs).

 Obviously, the projects against which (semantic) Scalafix rules are run must be set up to generate SemanticDB output.
-Assuming that SemanticDB output has been generated (if needed), Scalafix rules can be run from source code as follows (on the command line)::
+Assuming that SemanticDB output has been generated (if needed), Scalafix rules can be run from (rule) source code as follows (on the command line)::

-    scalafix --rules=file:/path/to/rule-implementation \
+    scalafix --rules=file:/path/to/rule-implementation-scala-source-file \
       --config=/path/to/config-file \
       --classpath=./target/classes/meta \
       --files=/path/to/source-directory-1-to-include \